 Use the presentation to transition to thinking globally.
 In preparation for exploring different toilets across the world, use images to define the difference between pedestal and squat toilets.
-Emphasize that both are safe, healthy, and comfortable ways of dealing with human waste.
-Neither one is better than the other.

-Everyone knows what it looks and feels like to have a positive sanitation experience.
-This is an essential human need.
+Everyone knows what "good" sanitation looks and feels like.
+It is an essential human need.

-The goal of this section is for students to draw their own conclusion about differences between toilets across the world and the relationship between household income and access to safe and effective sanitation.
+The goal of this section is for students to draw their own conclusion about differences between toilets across the world and the relationship between household income and access to "good" sanitation.